ipdk-io/p4cp-userguide/docs/scripts/make-all.rst

   Defaults to 8 threads.

 ``--no-build``
-  Configures CMake but does not build the dependencies.
+  Configures CMake to build P4 Control Plane, but does not build it.
+  May still build OVS.

 ``--no-krnlmon``
   Excludes the Kernel Monitor from the build.